AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >
 >The [!DNL Stripe] source is in beta.
 Please read the [sources overview](../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-Thousands of companies of all sizes use [!DNL Stripe] online and in person to accept payments, create new revenue sources, and grow globally using the Adobe Experience Platform, Adobe Commerce, and [!DNL Magento Open Source].
+Thousands of businesses of all sizes utilize [!DNL Stripe] both online and in person to accept payments, generate new sources of revenue, and expand globally with the help of Adobe Experience Platform, Adobe Commerce, and [!DNL Magento Open Source].

 Use the [!DNL Stripe] source in Experience Platform to ingest data captured during the purchase flow by your customers.
 Once ingested, use this data to create personalized offers and unlock richer business insights.